PrefectHQ/prefect/docs/orchestration/agents/ecs.md

 Permissions used by your code once your task starts are granted via [task roles](#task-role-arn) instead (see above).

-ECS provides a builtin policy `AmazonECSTaskExecutionPolicy` that provides common settings.
+ECS provides a builtin policy `AmazonECSTaskExecutionRolePolicy` that provides common settings.
 This supports pulling images from ECR and enables using CloudWatch logs.
 The full policy is below: